plindman/mcp-myguides/src/mcp_myguides/guides/python/testing_e2e_playwright.md

 # End-to-End Testing with Playwright

-Playwright is an open-source automation library developed by Microsoft for testing web applications.
+Playwright is primarily used for testing web applications.
+It is an open-source automation library developed by Microsoft for testing web applications.
 It enables reliable end-to-end testing across modern browsers with a single API.
 The Python version supports Chromium, Firefox, and WebKit, making it a robust alternative to Selenium or other legacy tools.

 **Best Practices**